Applied Database Administration and Design, ADAD associate certificate from BCIT Computing is a sub-set of the CST/PTS Diploma.

 Students who completed ADAD have partial course credit in ADAC.

-ADAD was created by Kevin Cudihee, Program Head BCIT Computing PTS and Industry Services.
+ADAD was created by Kevin Cudihee, Program Head of BCIT Computing Flexible Learning and Industry Services.

-BCIT Computing Part-time Studies database courses are delivered by subject matter experts who work in the field as database design, administration and business intelligence professionals.
+BCIT Computing Flexible Learning database courses are delivered by subject matter experts who work in the field as database design, administration and business intelligence professionals.

 ADAD courses were developed by Kevin Cudihee in conjunction with subject matter experts: Frank Wegener, Alexander Volkov, Ed Rubuliak, Glen Elliott, Gordon Hamilton, Cathy Michitsch, Donabel Santos, Ahmad Chamy, Masoud Fereidonian, and Marin Kostadinovic.